cohesity/cohesity-ansible-role/docs/examples/demos/facts.md

 - Job Execution History for each Current Protection Job

 Upon completion of this play, the output will be written into a file called `cohesity_facts.json` and stored in the Ansible Inventory Directory.

-### Requirements
-  - A physical or virtual Cohesity system.
-The modules were developed with Cohesity version 6.1.0
-  - Ansible 2.6
-  - Python >= 2.6

 ### Notes
   - Currently, the Ansible Module requires Full Cluster Administrator access.